-Vodafone and Morgan Stanley declined to comment, while UBS and Goldman Sachs were not available.
+Vodafone declined to comment, while the banks were not immediately available.

 Goldman recently worked on a possible sale of a stake in Cornerstone Telecommunications Infrastructure Limited (CTIL), a joint venture between Vodafone and Telefonica TEF.MC which runs Telefonica's UK tower assets as well as sites in countries including Spain, Germany and Brazil.